Lesterpaintstheworld/terminal-velocity/demande/redaction_agent_plan.md

   - Compliance assurance findings.

-### 10. Continuous Improvement
+### 10. Implement Continuous Improvement

-- **Analyze the effectiveness** of the redaction process and make adjustments based on findings to improve future operations.
+- **Analyze the effectiveness** of the redaction process and adjust based on findings to improve future operations.

 By following this structured plan, the Redaction Agent will operate effectively within the KinOS framework, ensuring sensitive information is properly handled and compliance is maintained.